This example applies machine learning to predict steel properties using only element concentrations and temperature.

 The error term chosen is the normalized squared error.
 It divides the squared error between the neural network outputs and the data set’s targets by its normalization coefficient.

 The regularization term is L2 regularization.
-It is applied to control the neural network’s complexity by reducing the parameters’ value.
+It is applied to control the neural network’s complexity by reducing the values of its parameters.

 The optimization algorithm is in charge of searching for the neural network that minimizes the loss index.